LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.1/_index.en.md

 ---
-title : "4.1. 時間序列資料處理"
-weight : 10
+title : "4.1.
+Time Series Data Processing" weight : 10
 socialshare: true
-description : "我們使用民生公共物聯網資料平台的感測資料，引導讀者了解移動式平均 (Moving Average) 的使用方法，以及進行時序資料的週期性分析，並進而將時序資料拆解出長期趨勢、季節變動、循環變動與殘差波動，同時套用既有的 Python 語言套件，進行變點檢測 (Change Point Detection) 與異常值檢測 (Outlier Detection)，用以檢視現有民生公共物聯網資料，並探討其背後所可能隱含的意義。"
+description : "We use the sensing data of Civil IoT Taiwan Data Service Platform to guide readers to understand the use of moving average, perform periodic analysis of time series data, and then disassemble the time series data into long-term trends, seasonal changes and residual fluctuations.
+At the same time, we apply the existing Python language suites to perform change point detection and outlier detection to check the existing Civil IoT Taiwan data, and discuss potential implications of such values detected."
-tags: ["Python", "水", "空" ]
+tags: ["Python", "Water", "Air" ]
 levels: ["beginner" ]
-author: ["彭昱齊"]
+author: ["Yu-Chi Peng"]
 ---